richardxdubois/LSST-utils/README_fp_builder.md

  * examine a 2nd test by turning on the second test switch.
 Then select the desired test.
 A scatterplot and histogram appear.
 It can be hidden by turning the switch off again.
+ * You'll see a new box appear to select a 2nd run to compare to the original run.
+Turning off the Second run mode will return to single run mode.
- * use the Exit button to terminate the app
+ * use the Exit button to terminate the app (unless you are sharing a server)

 Notes and caveats: